A goal without a plan is just a wish.

 In terms of strictly academic matters, the PACE Navigator asks that you chart out your curricular plan over the next four years.
 Using the form that we provide, you should complete as much of a four-year coursework plan as you feel comfortable and able to complete.
-Even if you do not know your major, there are “anchor” courses (e.g., Western Civilization, Gen Ed/honors requirements) that you can fill in.
+Even if you do not know your major, there are “anchor” courses (e.g., General Education requirements and Honors requirements) that you can fill in.
 This will give you a sense of how different majors line up with the core requirements.

 Remember, this is a planning exercise, not a binding contract.
 Your PACE Navigator will and should be endlessly revised over the course of your four years here.
 Your plans will change, and that’s a good thing.
 The idea is to look ahead and think strategically about choices you make now that might affect and reveal future opportunities.